 Criteria Supporting Feature Remarks and Explanations

 2.4.1 Bypass Blocks: A mechanism is Supported

 available to bypass blocks of content

 that are repeated on multiple Web

 pages.

-2.4.2 Page Titled: Web pages have Supported
+2.4.2 Page Titled: Web pages have Cupported

 titles that describe topic or purpose.
+Supported

-2.4.3 Focus Order: If a Web page Supported
+2.4.3 Focus Order: If a Web page Supported With Exceptions Controls in the Insert Picture dialog

-can be navigated sequentially and
+can be navigated sequentially and Supported With Exceptions are not in a logical focus order.

 the navigation sequences affect

 meaning or operation, focusable

 components receive focus in an order

 that preserves meaning and

 operability.

 2.4.4 Link Purpose (In Context): The Supported

-purpose of each link can be

-determined from the link text alone
+purpose of each link can be determined from the link text alone

 or from the link text together with its

 programmatically determined link

 context, except where the purpose of

 the link would be ambiguous to users

 in general.

 2.4.5 Multiple Ways: More than one Supported

 way is available to locate a Web page

 within a set of Web pages except

 where the Web Page is the result of,

 or a step in, a process.
+Cupported

-2.4.6 Headings and Labels: Supported

-Headings and labels describe topic or
+2.4.6 Headings and Labels: Headings and labels describe topic or Supported

 purpose.

 2.4.7 Focus Visible: Any keyboard Supported

 operable user interface has a mode

 of operation where the keyboard

 focus indicator is visible.

-Guideline 2.5 Input ModalitiesMake it easier for users to operate functionality through various inputs beyond keyboard.
+Guideline 2.5 Input Modalities

+Make it easier for users to operate functionality through various inputs beyond keyboard.

-Criteria Supporting Feature Remarks and Explanations 2.5.1 Pointer Gestures: All Supported functionality that uses multipoint or path-based gestures for operation can be operated with a single pointer without a path-based gesture, unless a multipoint or path-based gesture is essential.
+Criteria Supporting Feature Remarks and Explanations 2.5.1 Pointer Gestures: All functionality that uses multipoint or path-based gestures for operation can be operated with a single pointer without a path-based gesture, unless a multipoint or path-based gesture is essential.
+Supported

 Criteria Supporting Feature Remarks and Explanations

 2.5.2 Pointer Cancellation: For Supported

 functionality that can be operated

 using a single pointer, at least one of

 the following is true:

 No Down-Event

 The down-event of the pointer is not

 used to execute any part of the

 function;

 Abort or Undo

 Completion of the function is on the

 up-event, and a mechanism is

 available to abort the function before

 completion or to undo the function

 after completion;

 Up Reversal

 The up-event reverses any outcome

 of the preceding down-event;

 Essential

 Completing the function on the

 down-event is essential.

 2.5.3 Label in Name: For user Supported

 interface components with labels that

 include text or images of text, the

 name contains the text that is

 presented visually.

-2.5.4 Motion Actuation: Supported
+2.5.4 Motion Actuation: Not Applicable

 Functionality that can be operated by

 device motion or user motion can

 also be operated by user interface

 components and responding to the

 motion can be disabled to prevent

 accidental actuation, except when:

 Supported Interface

 The motion is used to operate

 functionality through an accessibility

 supported interface;

 Essential

 The motion is essential for the

 function and doing so would

 invalidate the activity.